Mildenhall Fen Tigers: 1990s

-The team disbanded after the 1989 season but the track remained open from 1990 to 1991.
+Despite no team racing at West Row, the track remained open from 1990 to 1991.
 The 1992 season started with fixtures in the Gold Cup and league before the team withdrew from the 1992 British League Division Two season.
-The club finally found some stability in 1994 when they joined the third tier of British speedway.
-They had 12 seasons in division 3 and won the league and cup double twice during the 2003 Speedway Conference League and 2004 Speedway Conference League.
+The club finally found some stability in 1994, when they joined the third tier of British speedway (primarily for junior riders).
+The club then experienced six years of mediocrity.